foureyes/csci-ua.0480-fall2016-007/slides/20/ajax.markdown

 __Cross Origin Resource Sharing__ (CORS) is a mechanism that allows resources, such as JSON, fonts, etc. to be requested from a domain from a different origin.
 From [mdn](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS):

 * it works by adding HTTP headers that allow servers to describe the set of origins that are permitted to read that information using a web browser
-	* for example, __Access-Control-Allow-Origin__ (a URL that specifies an allowed origin, or \* for all)
+* for example, __Access-Control-Allow-Origin__ (a URL that specifies an allowed origin, or \* for all), is header that the server will set in the response
-* for HTTP request methods that can cause side-effects on user data (for example, POST), the specification mandates that browsers:
-	* "preflight" the request
-	* soliciting supported methods from the server with an HTTP OPTIONS request method,
-	* and then, upon "approval" from the server, sending the actual request with the actual HTTP request method
+* the browser will use that information to determine how to deal with cross domain requests
 </section>

 <section markdown="block">